hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * CE    : Initial value = 0, incremented when a packet marked CE is received Duplicate packets should not increment the counters

-## ECN capability exchange
+## Transport draft ECN capability exchange

-The following text is suggested to be included in the transport draft
+The following text on ECN capability exchange is suggested to be included in the transport draft

 7.X ECN capability exchange

 The capability check makes use of the ACK_ECN frame in section 8.16++.
 Each endpoint performs an ECN capability exchange in which the first packet sets the ECN bits in the IP header to either ECT(0) or ECT(1).
-The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/).
+The specification of the ECT(0) and ECT(1) is as per the guidelines in [ECN experiments](https://www.rfc-editor.org/info/rfc8311).
 Upon reception of the packet by the opposite peer, an ACK_ECN frame is transmitted back.
 This ACK_ECN frame indicates how many packets that are marked ECT(0), ECT(1) or CE.

 The ACK_ECN frame will, when received, confirm that the path direction supports ECN if the counters show a correct amount of packets received for a valid and expected counter combination.